imd-tec/qualcomm-ci/README.md

 ### Release builds
 1. A push affecting (or creating) a manifest file triggers ```trigger-build.yml``` on the manifest repository.
     - Alternatively, manual dispatch (under the **Actions** tab) can trigger specified builds (check ```DEBUG_LIST```, provided that ```BUILD_DEBUG == 1``` in ```trigger-build.yml```).
-3. The triggered workflow executes a job responsible for fetching the corresponding build details for the given manifests.
-These details are extracted from the associated configuration yaml file, converted to JSON and passed to the next job.
+2. The triggered workflow executes the `get_changed_manifests` job, responsible for fetching the corresponding build details for the changed manifests, where applicable.
+These details are extracted from the associated configuration yaml file, converted to JSON and passed to the `build` job.

-4. Once the details have been extracted and collated, the ```imdt-build-qcom-bsp.yml``` workflow located in *this* repository is *used* with each set of build parameters.
-The [matrix strategy](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/run-job-variations) enables iteration over the sets of parameters, triggering a seperate build process for each configuration.
+3. Once the details have been extracted and collated, the ```imdt-build-qcom-bsp.yml``` workflow located in *this* repository is *used* with each set of build parameters.
+The [matrix strategy](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/run-job-variations) enables iteration over the sets of parameters, triggering a separate build process for each configuration.
-5. Upon receiving a set of details, `imdt-build-qcom-bsp.yml` executes the build steps, broadly following the Qualcomm *Getting Started* build process.
+4. Upon receiving a set of details, `imdt-build-qcom-bsp.yml` executes the build steps, broadly following the Qualcomm *Getting Started* build process.
 This continues until all triggered builds either complete, fail or are manually cancelled.
-6. The final build artifacts are located in corresponding build folder under ```$CI_DIR/builds/[project_version]/release```.
+5. The final build artifacts are located in corresponding build folder under ```$CI_DIR/builds/[project_version]/release```.

 ### Development builds
 1. A cron-job triggers ```trigger-build.yml``` on the manifest repository.

 2. All project development build attempts are logged in a corresponding `.last` state file stored in `$CI_DEV_DIR/state`.
-This contains the build statuses and the meta-layer hashes fetched from branch revisions from the previous build attempt.
+To handle non-static meta-layer branch revisions in the manifest, this state file records both the build status and the fetched meta-layer hashes of the most recent attempt.
 3. The [`poll-development-repo.sh`](https://github.com/imd-tec/qualcomm-ci/blob/development/scripts/poll-development-repo.sh) script locates and accesses the `development.xml` manifest and determines the branch revision meta-layers to poll for changes.
 4. If not previously cached in `$CI_DEV_DIR/cache`, all detected meta-layer repositories are cloned, and their current branch hashes are fetched and diff-checked against the meta-layer hashes stored in the build state file.
 5. The rubric for a build trigger is as follows: